 Store all chemicals safely and properly.
 Store by chemical classification and hazard, and separate incompatible materials.
 Do not store chemicals alphabetically.
-See Appendix A for references.
+Store liquid chemicals in secondary containment and below eye level.
+See Appendix A for references and Appendices W and X for chemical storage guidance.